mlim1972/micronaut-boilerplate/README.md

 - [.dockerignore](.dockerignore).
 This file is used to ignore files when creating the Docker image
 - [build-image.sh](build-image.sh).
 This file is a reference script used to build the Docker image for the application.
 This file helps understand the creation of the docker image.
 The Docker image is created using the Dockerfile.
-The **build-image.sh** will likely get called by the CI/CD pipeline
+The **build-image.sh** will likely get called by the CI/CD pipeline.
+Take note that the test and the build are separated because the tests use testcontainers to start a MySQL database and using Testcontainers during the image creation was causing issues due to docker in docker
 - [Dockerfile](Dockerfile).
 This file is used to create the Docker image for the application.
 The Dockerfile receives environment variables and are mapped via **ARG**.
 The **build-image.sh and run-image.sh** scripts will pass the environment variables during the build and run of the container respectively.
 The